Austin Facelift Specialists

 What Procedures Can I Combine With My Facelift?

-Many patients decide to combine rhytidectomy with other facial cosmetic procedures to rejuvenate the entire face and neck area.
-An eyelid lift will help you look more alert and youthful, while a neck lift can tighten the platysma muscle and reduce the look of a turkey neck.
-A facial fat transfer uses fat from your body to replace lost facial volume; you just need to know which is best for you: a facelift or a fat transfer.
+Many patients combine rhytidectomy (facelift) with other facial cosmetic procedures to rejuvenate the entire face and neck area.
+An upper eyelid lift will help you look more alert and youthful, while a lower eyelid blepharoplasty may remove eyelid bags.
+A facial fat transfer uses fat from your body to replace lost facial volume.
+A consultation with one of the Buckingham Center Surgeons will help determine the appropriate procedures for each individual.

 Some of the procedures that combine well with a facelift to refresh the head and neck include: